nikhil-github/api-cab-data/README.md

 - The date format used in this API is YYYY-MM-DD.
 - By Passing cache is an optional parameter and if no supplied its value is false.
 - Endpoint allows maximum of 20 medallions per request.
-- Secrets/Configs are supplied as env variables(mimic using .env files)
+- Secrets/Configs are supplied as env variables.